Turning Point Brands (TPB)

 Share Issuance

-- In Q3 2025, Turning Point Brands raised $97.5 million in net proceeds at an average price of $98.59 per share through an "At the Market" (ATM) offering program, with the capital designated to accelerate the growth of Modern Oral products.
+- In the third quarter of 2025, Turning Point Brands raised $97.5 million in net proceeds at an average price of $98.59 per share through an "At the Market" offering program.

 Outbound Investments